 The strength training classes were mostly a different style than I’m used to (more circuits than straight sets), and I was able to try new things like dance cardio, which was absolutely embarrassing and something I’d never do outside of my own home.
 So shoutout to MIRROR for allowing me to comfortably confirm that rhythmic HIIT is not my thing.

-While the workout classes are fun, I’d like to see some improvements to the program options.
+Similar to my thoughts on the Proform Vue, while the workout classes are fun, I’d like to see some improvements to the program options.
 MIRROR does have fitness programs, but they’re not really programs.
 They’re more like similar classes lumped together for the sake of something to follow.
 It’d be awesome to see MIRROR enlist some personal trainers to write periodized programs for specific goals.

 I didn’t use the personal training feature when I tested the MIRROR.
 I think it’s pretty cool that you can essentially have a certified trainer in your living room… but not actually there.
 It feels very visionary, albeit a little strange.